|

 breeder Carol Gravestock-Taylor

-- <NEW> Dog Food Analysis - The purpose of DFA remains that of providing an assessment of the various commercial foods available, based on the product information provided by the manufacturers.
+- Dog Food Analysis - The purpose of DFA remains that of providing an assessment of the various commercial foods available, based on the product information provided by the manufacturers.

 -